Intent

 The curriculum map is reviewed regularly and responds to data and topical issues that arise locally, nationally and globally.
 Student voice is key to these reviews and planning reflects this.

-Within PSHE students learn about post 16 pathways.
+Within Life Learning students learn about post 16 pathways.
 This includes support surrounding their option choices, apprenticeships, University Applications and the world of work.
-Students also reflect on the careers fair, engage in sessions from the schools' careers advisor and use the online platform Unifrog, a careers support tool.
+Students also have opportunities to meet employers from different work places, in Y10 complete work experience, students engage in sessions from the schools' careers advisor and use the online platform Unifrog, a careers support tool.

 Relationships, Sex and Health Education (RSHE)